bwright86/flask-hello-world/README.md

 ### Simple

-This section will build on top of the base infra, and deploy a Lightsail Container service for the web app.
+This section will build on top of the base infra, and deploys a Lightsail Container service for the web app.

 1. Navigate to `/terraform/simple`
 2. Run `terraform init --var-file nonprod.tfvars`